 Distinct from regular credit cards where you know your credit limit, the no preset spending limit credit cards from American Express do not have a spending threshold.
 Meaning, you aren’t restricted by a maximum dollar value you can charge to your card, and in theory, you can spend however much you want — within reason.
+At the heart of things, that’s what no preset spending limit represents.

-Behind the scenes, Amex keeps calculating how much you can spend based on your purchases, payment history, as well as credit history.
+The concise explanation of how Amex’s no present spending limit functions is that behind the scenes, Amex keeps calculating how much you can spend based on your purchases, payment history, as well as credit history.

 Advantages of a No Preset Spending Limit Credit Card